5 February 2019

 Show your heart some love for National Heart Month

-February is National Heart Month and as we all have a heart it’s important to be mindful of how to look after it.
+February is National Heart Month and a great time to reflect on how well we are looking after one of the most important organs in our body.
 Caring for your heart involves caring for your whole self.
 Here are our tips:

 Watch your weight